This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 Schools on the semester system have two terms per year, not including summer or winter sessions.
 The fall semester and the spring semester each last between 16 to 18 weeks in length.
 Schools on the quarter system have three terms per year, not including summer sessions.
 The fall, winter, and spring quarters are between 10 and 12 weeks in length.

-When students fail to meet the Student Success Standards as outlined above, the student may become placed on academic probation and/or progress probation.
+When the Standards of Achievement are not met, the student is placed on academic probation and/or progress probation.

-One of the best ways to improve your study skills is to enroll in Counseling 1, Study Skills.
+One of the best ways to improve your learning skills is to enroll in Counseling 1, Developing Learning Skills.
 This 8-week, 1 unit class will help you learn various study skills and strategies for note taking, studying for tests, taking tests, setting goals, and managing time.
-Counseling 20, Student Success Seminar is a 16-week, 3 unit class that also addresses study skills and includes other information to help you succeed in college.
+Counseling 20, Student Success Seminar is a 16-week, 3 unit class that also addresses learning skills, time management, active study strategies, career exploration and educational planning and includes other information to help you succeed in college.

 To prepare to transfer to a four-year university, it is important that you make an appointment with a counselor to discuss the specific requirements for your university and major.
 You may also want to consult the Transfer Center website for more information.

 If you want to transfer classes from another school to SMC, first have your transcripts from that school sent directly to: Santa Monica College, Admissions and Records, 1900 Pico Boulevard, Santa Monica, CA 90405.
 You should also always have your own copy of transcripts for reference or use in counseling sessions.
-A student needs to come in to see a counselor to have their college transcripts evaluated.
+A student can speak to a counselor to request their college transcripts evaluated for the following general education patterns: AA, IGETC and CSU.

-Once you have your transcripts, make an appointment with a counselor to determine if your classes count toward an AA degree and/or transfer, and to have an official evaluation completed.
+Once you have your transcripts, schedule an appointment with a counselor to determine if your classes count toward an AA degree and/or transfer, and to request a preliminary transcript evaluation.

 A unit is the amount of credit you receive for successfully completing a class.